loloof64/Flutter-Simple-Chess-Board/README.md

 - nonInteractiveTextStyle (optional) : text style for the non-interactive overlay text.
 - nonInteractiveOverlayColor (optional) : color for the non-interactive overlay border and background.
 Default: `Colors.orange`.
 - engineThinking (optionnal) : says if you want to show a `CircularProgressBar` in order to indicate that an engine is trying to compute next move for example.
+- playSounds (optional) : whether to play sound effects when moves are made.
+When `true`, plays the castle.mp3 sound effect for each move (both human and computer moves).
+Default: `false`.
+- onCapturedPiecesChanged (optional) : callback function that is triggered whenever the board position changes.
+Receives two parameters: `whiteCapturedPieces` (list of `PieceType` representing black pieces captured by white) and `blackCapturedPieces` (list of `PieceType` representing white pieces captured by black).
+Use this to track and display captured pieces in your UI.
 - boardColors : you pass a `ChessBoardColors` in which colors can be customized.
 See example project code.

 ## Project's repository